Padavalkar/Business-Insight-360/README.md

 I created 5 different report views for various stakeholders.
 Here’s an overview:

-Home Page: The first page includes navigation to all views and a summary of each for easy access.
+**Home Page**: The first page includes navigation to all views and a summary of each for easy access.

 Finance View: Shows P&L statements, top/bottom performing products and customers, product segment performance by region, and Year on Year P&L comparison.
 A button displays Net Sales performance vs. Last Year and vs. Target.